Special expenses and exceptional costs

 - refurbishment of housing by authorised professionals (e.g. replacement of windows)

 Starting in 2016, the special expense allowance for personal insurance, housing creation and housing refurbishment will expire.
 In the years 2016 to 2020 these special expenses can continue to be deducted only if the insurance contract or actual building or refurbishment work commenced, or the loan for construction or refurbishment was taken out, before 2016.

 Costs for voluntary additional insurance and the subsequent purchase of additional insurance periods, however, continue to be allowable without restriction (even after 2015).

 The following are also deductible:

-- Church contributions of up to EUR 400
+- Church contributions of up to 400 Euro

 - Costs of tax advice (but only in exceptional circumstances, as costs of tax advice should normally be deducted as business expenses or occupational expenses)